 - Your employer lacks workers’ compensation insurance

-Otherwise, your case will be sent to magistrate’s docket and the relevant parties will be served with notice of the date, time and location of a pre-trial meeting.
+Otherwise, your case will be sent to the magistrate’s docket and the relevant parties will be served with notice of the date, time, and location of a pre-trial meeting.

-Call a Licensed Clare Workers’ Compensation Attorney Today
+Call a Licensed Clare Workers’ Compensation Lawyer Today

 Has your claim been denied?

-Are you involved in a dispute with your employer or its workers’ compensation insurance carrier?
+Are you involved in a dispute with your employer or its workers’ compensation insurance company?

-In 30 years serving Michigan residents, we have been able to recover more than $500 million in compensation, including millions for injured workers, including a $300,000 recovery for a mechanic who suffered a lower back injury.
+In 30 years of serving Michigan residents, we have been able to recover more than $500 million in compensation, including millions for injured workers.
+In one case, we recovered $300,000 for a mechanic who suffered a lower back injury.